František Pechar

-František Pechar is a former figure skater who competed internationally for Czechoslovakia.
+František Pechar (born 29 August 1954) is a Czech former figure skater who competed internationally for Czechoslovakia.
 He placed tenth at the 1974 European Championships and won two silver medals at the Prague Skate.
 Pechar later coached the 1992 Olympic bronze medalist Petr Barna and Lenka Kulovaná.
 He also commentated for Eurosport.
+In 2005, he became a member of the Audit Committee of the Czech Olympic Committee.